newrelic/newrelic-lambda-extension/README.md

 Each of the example functions in the `examples` directory has the appropriate license key secret permission.

-The New Relic Lambda Extension is disabled by default.
-To enable it, after adding or updating the Lambda layer, set the `NEW_RELIC_LAMBDA_EXTENSION_ENABLED` environment variable to any value.

 After deploying your AWS Lambda function with one of the layer ARNs from the link above you should begin seeing telemetry data in New Relic.